QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 - Stores data with **nodes** that point to other nodes.
   - Nodes, at its most basic it has one datum and one reference (another node).
   - A linked list _chains_ nodes together by pointing one node's reference towards another node.
+- header: contain size and first node of the LinkedList

 #### What you need to know:
 - Designed to optimize insertion and deletion, slow at indexing and searching.